Name: Athenaeus Date: 2nd century CE Region: Naucratis [modern Egypt] Citation: Deipnosophists 13.12 |

 Tum Potianus, Zenonem Citieum, aiebat, existimare Amorem Deum esse, Amicitiae &Libertatis & Concordiae auctorem, neque ei aliud esse negotium.
 Quare etiam in Republica scripsit, esse Amorem Deum, adiutorem ad salutem civitatis … Apud Thebanos sacra cohors, quae vocabatur, ex amatoribus & amasiis composita, maiestatem Dei huius declarabat, quum gloriosam mortem turpi & probrosae vitae anteferrent.

---Athenaeus, Deipnosophistae 13.12, Translated into Latin by Johannes Schweighaeuser (1805)
+Translated into Latin by Johannes Schweighaeuser (1805)

-Athenaeus was a scholar who lived in
+Naucratis [2nd century CE, modern Egypt] was a scholar who lived

-Naucratis (modern Egypt) during the reign of the Antonines.
-His fifteen
+in Naucratis during the reign of the Antonines.
+His fifteen volume work, the Deipnosophists,

-volume work, the Deipnosophists, are invaluable for the amount of
+are invaluable for the amount of quotations that preserve otherwise lost

-quotations they preserve of otherwise lost authors, including the poetry of
+authors, including the poetry of Sappho.

 No comments: